ajdmarques/Diversity_Ssal-diet/README.md

-# Diversity_Ssal-diet
+# Dietary analysis of fire salamanders (Salamandra salamandra gallaica) in the north-western Iberian peninsula.

-Codes and raw data needed to replicate the results of Marques, et al. 2021 Diversity
+Raw data and R scripts are provided to replicate the results of Marques, et al. 2021 Diversity.

+Users should download the contents of this repository.
+Open the R project 'DietAnalysis.Rproj' and run the R scripts in order from 01 to 04.

+Before proceeding, ensure the following packages have been installed.

+install.packages(c('dplyr','tidyverse','iNEXT','vegan','magrittr','ggplot2'))

+Please cite as follows: